 How are varicoceles diagnosed?

 Doctors can usually diagnose varicoceles with a physical examination of the testicles.
-Sometimes, doctors do an ultrasound as well.
+An ultrasound scan, to create images of the testicles may also be ordered.

 Can varicoceles affect fertility?